adiitya/p2pstream/README.md

 * The client then connects to these peers and starts downloading.

 * The peers online when requested for a file, responds with the file. _A peer can serve multiple peers at the same time and can also download packets for streaming for itself._
+_Note_: The files to be served by a peer, should be in the server directory.

 ### Classes
 p2pstream uses OOP paradigm.